Best Practices for Customer Feedback Management (CFM)

 Some customer survey metrics give you a holistic predictive analysis that gives you information on how likely your customers are to recommend your product or service to other customers.

-While there are some metrics that provide you with information on the percentage of customers that are satisfied with your entire service or a fraction of it.
+While some metrics provide you with information on the percentage of customers that are satisfied with your entire service or a fraction of it.

-Also, some survey metrics measure the amount of effort you need to put on a customer to tempt them into taking some actions for flourishing your business.
+Also, some survey metrics measure the amount of effort you need to put on a customer to tempt them into taking some actions to flourish your business.
 Thus, you must be very specific about choosing a feedback approach that is most relevant to the growth of your business.

 3. Collect Feedback across Multiple Channels